ibwalii/simpleAPI/README.md

 A Simple CRUD API

-using both mysql and sqlite
+using both mysql and sqlite database